-Many of the nation teams participating in the 2019 Homeless World Cup are made up of players, stem from parallel street soccer projects, or are in some other way connected and associated with street papers.
+Many of the nation teams participating in the 2019 Homeless World Cup are made up of players from, stem from parallel street soccer projects, or are in some other way connected and associated with, street papers.
 We have already heard from the Street Socceroos from The Big Issue Australia representing their country at the tournament, and they are joined by teams from Greece, Ireland, Korea and Switzerland.

 Axel, 55, on the other hand, was surprisingly laid back.
 “This has been an amazing event.
 I give my best, but I’m not sad if we lose.
 It’s more about meeting people, the whole experience.”

 Born in Germany, Axel and his family quickly moved to Switzerland, where he has lived most of his life.
 Finding himself struggling to find a job, he eventually found his way into the team.

 “I am not homeless, but I am still unemployed,” he says, as we sit away from the main areas of play in a tent, where throughout the week, debates, podcast recordings and other extracurricular activities are ongoing, most of them with a social focus.
 “The system in Switzerland means that you get a fair bit of money for social help, but if you are in that situation for a certain amount of time, you go a level lower.
 You get just the basic amount to survive.